How the Best Gardenscapes Players Actually Play

 They build an “exit” from blocked areas

-If a part of the board is blocked, they do not insist on slowly clearing from above.
-They try to open a path to create flow.
-Once flow unlocks, drops begin creating opportunities that did not exist before.
+When part of the board is restricted, they don’t insist on clearing it slowly from above.
+They aim to open a path that allows pieces to flow.
+Once flow is restored, new opportunities appear through drops and automatic chain reactions.

 They save big moves for the right moment